ejdam87/liver-segmentation/models/README.txt

-This directory contains the implementation of our model --- U-Net
+This directory contains the implementation of our models
+ - U-Net : main segmentation model
+ - Baseline : TODO